Fede2782/oneCompleter/README.md

 - ✅️ OCR in Samsung apps
 - ✅️ Voice Recoder Transcription and Interview mode
 - ✅️ Google's Circle to Search
+- ✅️ 2024-style bootanimation*¹
 - ✅️ Wireless DeX*⁴

+*¹ Currently only A34 and A54 are supported
 *⁴ Requires a proper kernel and system support.

 ## Configuration